nwjs/node/doc/api/esm.md

 The _"module"_ format is returned for an ECMAScript Module, while the _"commonjs"_ format is used to indicate loading through the legacy CommonJS loader.
-Additional formats such as _"wasm"_ or _"addon"_ can be extended in future updates.
+Additional formats such as _"addon"_ can be extended in future updates.

 In the following algorithms, all subroutine errors are propagated as errors of these top-level routines.

 _isMain_ is **true** when resolving the Node.js application entry point.

-When using the `--entry-type` flag, it overrides the ESM_FORMAT result while providing errors in the case of explicit conflicts.

 <details>
 <summary>Resolver algorithm specification</summary>